alpacon

 http://localhost:8000/api/auth/reset_password/confirm/WFVzTuCywZfNJQVNoBCgAgvr4FGojkQ9dKnrK0sQiugSiIwpjfONpeSUjueVchLH/

-WFVzTuCywZfNJQVNoBCgAgvr4FGojkQ9dKnrK0sQiugSiIwpjfONpeSUjueVchLH is the confirmation key.
+The last part of the URL WFVzTuCywZfNJQVNoBCgAgvr4FGojkQ9dKnrK0sQiugSiIwpjfONpeSUjueVchLH is the confirmation key.

 POST /api/auth/reset_password/confirm/WFVzTuCywZfNJQVNoBCgAgvr4FGojkQ9dKnrK0sQiugSiIwpjfONpeSUjueVchLH/